-Get Enough Sleep.
 Even though there's less daylight, many people tend to sleep less during the autumn and winter months.
 Sleep is essential for health and wellbeing.
 While we sleep, our body's are hard at work, detoxifying, repairing and rebuilding.
-When we don’t get enough sleep, we’re denying our bodies the time it needs for these functions and we’re compromising our immune systems.
-Studies have shown that lack of sleep leads to weight gain, and we tend to eat more to fuel our bodies through our waking hours.
-Studies have also shown that sleep deprivation causes increased levels in cortisol in the body, which means we’re all walking around feeling stressed out.
+When we don’t get enough of it, we’re denying our bodies the time it needs for these functions and we’re compromising our immune systems.
+Studies have shown that lack of sleep leads to weight gain, as we tend to eat more to fuel our bodies through our waking hours.
+Sleep deprivation can sauce increased levels in cortisol in the body, which means we’re all walking around feeling stressed out.

 What is your favorite way to stay healthy in the cooler months?